michael-milette/moodle-theme_training/README.md

 * Ability to add a background image.
 * Ability to specify the name of the site as text (currently needs to be part of the logo).
 * More accessibility improvements.
+* Customizable favicon. (only partially implemented at the moment)

 If you could use any of these features, or have other requirements, consider contributing or hiring us to accelerate development.